nehart/MMDocs/docs/CSSDevelopment.md

 By default, the live-reloading feature is enabled, which means that upon the occurrence of a change in the templates, the website will reload automatically and display the updated content immediately.

 The `MMDocs` image is configured by default to utilize the `material` theme, which is intended to be exclusively used.
-If alterations to the HTML source of the `material` theme are desired, the theme must be overridden by using the `custom_dir` settings in the `mkdev.yml` configuration file.
+If alterations to the HTML source of the `material` theme are desired, the theme must be overridden by using the `custom_dir` option in the `mkdev.yml` configuration file.
 This should be already in place.

 ```text
 [...]